Dutch Old Masters at Waddesdon

 Among Waddesdon’s treasures are French paintings by Antoine Watteau (1684-1721), Jean-Siméon Chardin (1699-1779) and François Boucher (1703-1770), and English portraits by Sir Joshua Reynolds (1723-1792), Thomas Gainsborough (1727-1788) and George Romney (1734-1802), line its walls.

-In light of the upcoming exhibition Prized Possessions: Dutch Paintings from National Trust Houses at the Holborn Museum, which brings together over twenty masterpieces of Dutch art from across the country, visitors to Waddesdon may be interested to discover its outstanding collection of Dutch Old Masters, including works by Gerrit Dou (1613-1675), Aelbert Cuyp (1620-1691), Gabriel Metsu (1629-1667) and Pieter de Hooch (1629-1684).
+In light of the upcoming exhibition Prized Possessions: Dutch Paintings from National Trust Houses at the Holburne Museum in Bath, which brings together over 20 masterpieces of Dutch art from across the country, visitors to Waddesdon may be interested to discover its outstanding collection of Dutch Old Masters.
+This includes works by Gerrit Dou (1613-1675), Aelbert Cuyp (1620-1691), Gabriel Metsu (1629-1667) and Pieter de Hooch (1629-1684).
 In 2016, the collection was further enriched by Isack Van Ostade’s magnificent Figures outside an Inn, allocated to the National Trust for Waddesdon by Lord Rothschild under the Cultural Gifts Scheme.

-The seventeenth-century was a Golden Age for Dutch art.
-A growing middle-class commissioned portraits of themselves while the shifting Dutch landscape captured artists’ imagination.
+The 17th century was a Golden Age for Dutch art.
+A growing middle class commissioned portraits of themselves while the shifting Dutch landscape captured artists’ imagination.
 Genre painting focused upon scenes of everyday life – often conveying a moralising theme.

 Dutch art shaped Baron Ferdinand de Rothschild’s life from an early age.
 Long before he embarked upon creating his French château in the Buckinghamshire hills, Ferdinand recalled ‘…learning under my mother’s tuition to distinguish a Teniers from an Ostade or a Wouvermans from a Both.’
 Today, much of Ferdinand’s treasured collection still hangs in Waddesdon’s Morning Room, where it can be appreciated as he intended.